-Because grief can often cause children to feel isolated and different from their friends, peer support in itself helps children in the grieving process.
-Knowing that they are not alone, weird, or crazy for their thoughts and feelings helps children cope in this strange new world that is missing someone they love.
+Because grief can often cause children to feel isolated and different, peer support in itself helps youth in the grieving process.
+Knowing that they are not alone in their thoughts and feelings helps them cope in this strange new world of missing someone.

-Erin’s House provides bimonthly peer support groups for children ages 3–30 who have experienced the death of a loved one.
+Erin’s House provides peer-support groups for youth ages 3–18 who have experienced a death.
 These groups are divided by developmental ages:

 3- to 5-year-olds